kristindong/Citibike/README.md

 ![Trips_by_Gender](Trips_by_Gender.png)

 For male subscribers, peak usage is on Thursday and lowest usage is on Sunday.
-This pattern is less prominent for female subscribers.
+This pattern is similar but less prominent for female subscribers.
 Usage is highest on weekends for all non-subscribing customers regardless of gender.

 ![Trips_by_User_Type](Trips_by_User_Type.png)

 ## Summary

-Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+Based on the dataset, Citibike usage appears to be predominantely driven by male subscribers.
+Most trips are short, lasting 17.5 minutes on average, and rarely extend beyond one hour.
+During the workweek, usage is heaviest during morning and evening commute hours, while weekend usage is more evenly spread out throughout the day.
+Usage by day and hour patterns appear to be consistent across genders, although female usage is much lower than male.

+For further insight, the following analysis and visualization are recommended:
+1. Average trip duration by day of week and start hour, and segment the analysis by user type
+2. Determine what proportion of trips start and end at the same location vs. those that end at a different location, and segment the analysis by gender and/or user type